deuxfleurs-org/garage/doc/book/src/intro.md

 Garage speaks (or will speak) the following protocols:

   - [S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) - *SUPPORTED* - Enable applications to store large blobs such as pictures, video, images, documents, etc. S3 is versatile enough to also be used to publish a static website.
-  - [IMAP](https://github.com/go-pluto/pluto) - *PLANNED* - email storage is quite complex to get good oerformances.
+  - [IMAP](https://github.com/go-pluto/pluto) - *PLANNED* - email storage is quite complex to get good performances.
 To keep performances optimals, most imap servers only support on-disk storage.
 We plan to add logic to Garage to make it a viable solution for email storage.
   - *More to come*